mautic/documentation/README.md

 ### Download as PDF!

+[Click here](https://mautic.org/docs/mautic_docs_en.pdf) to download these docs as a PDF in English.
+[Click here](https://mautic.org/docs/mautic_docs_fr.pdf) to download these docs as a PDF in French.
-[Click here](https://mautic.org/docs/mautic_docs.pdf) to download these docs as a PDF.
+[Click here](https://mautic.org/docs/mautic_docs_jp.pdf) to download these docs as a PDF in Japanese.

 ### How to contribute to the docs